 At Resus at the Harbour 2018 in Sydney, we heard from Conor Davis on some of the challenges around paediatric airway management and a few strategies that might lessen the risk of adverse events.
 Every conference covering acute pediatrics has a talk covering airway management (Ed. note – I think it’s in the contract) and DFTB17 and DFTB18 were no different.
 But what is the point of all of these leanings if nothing changes?

-In this post we are going to take a look at the PIC-NIC survey of paediatric and neonatal intensive care units in the UK.
+In this post, we are going to take a look at the PIC-NIC survey of pediatric and neonatal intensive care units in the UK.